VoiSmart/pjsip-android-builder/README.md

 ```
 pjsip-build
  |-- logs\  contains the full build log for each target architecture
- |-- lib\   contains the compiled libraries for each architecture
+ |-- lib\   contains the compiled libraries for each target architecture
  |-- src\   contains PJSUA Java wrapper to work with the library
 ```

+## Configuration
+It's possible to configure which versions of Android NDK, PJSIP and Swig to use.
+You can also specify which targets you want to build, if you don't need them all.
+This is done by editing the <b>config.conf</b> file.
+Please read the comments in the file for more details.

 ## License